google/cdep/doc/anatomy.md

 ## Anatomy of a CDep Package
 A CDep package is a manifest file called cdep-manifest.yml along with zipped source and compiled libraries.
-You can see an example of [here](https://github.com/jomof/re2/releases/download/17.3.1-rev18/cdep-manifest.yml).
+You can see a live example [here](https://github.com/jomof/re2/releases/download/17.3.1-rev18/cdep-manifest.yml).
 Here's a fragment of cdep-manifest.yml.

 ```
 coordinate: